Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 ### Rising Tensions with the Elves

-*"We granted them shelter, and they repaid us with steel.
-We should have rid them out while we had the chance."*
+> *"We granted them shelter, and they repaid us with fire.
+We should have rid them out while we had the chance."*{ .emq }
 — High Lord Nithenoel Vanhatalo, last ruler of the Tähdenvalta Empire
 { .quote }